LDAWG-a11y/a11yWebApp/src/guides/responsive-tabbed-interfaces.md

 #### Setting up our main variables

 * First we want to reference our `<div class="widget__wrapper">` element and assign it to the `widgetWrapper` variable
-* We declare two variables in the global scope, that we need later `baseHTML` (which we're setting to an empty string) and also `open`, more on the latter, later
+* We declare two variables in the global scope, that we need later `baseHTML` (which we're setting to an empty string) and also `open`
-* We're eventually going to switch the widget type based upon the current media query, so we use the `matchMedia` method and store that in our `mq` variable, I've set the breakpoint's `(max-width: 767px)`, of course you should do what works best for your site
+* We're eventually going to switch the widget type based upon the current media query, so we use the `matchMedia` method and store that in our `mq` variable, I've set the breakpoint's `(max-width: 767px)`, for this example
 * Then we create an array `navKeys`, which holds all of the codes for the key presses we need in the tabbed interface pattern
 * We loop through all of our `<details>` elements that are present in the `widgetWrapper`, getting the index with the `idx` variable and each element with the `el` variable.
 As we iterate through we build a HTML string using a template literal (backticks), and use the addition assignment operator `+=`, so we concatenate that string on each iteration, this is saved to our `baseHTML` variable

   * Within that loop we add the classes and IDs, the latter of which we generate from the `idx` variable, so each ID is unique.
-Both the buttons and the panels need IDs to create programmatic relationships and accessible names for the panels.
+Both the buttons and the panels need IDs to create programmatic relationships and accessible names for the panels, respectively
+  * We also add a data attribute to each button and each panel, this holds a number we get from our `idx` variable and here we are starting that number from `0`, those data attributes for buttons and panels are `data-btn-idx` and `data-panel-idx`, respectively
   * We set the contents of each button within this string to be the text that was in the `<summary>` element, we of course know that this is the first child of a `<details>`element and we just want its text, so we do this with `${el.firstElementChild.textContent}`
   * As we wrapped the actual contents of each `<details>` element in a `<div>` earlier, we know that this `<div>` is the last child of each `<details>` element and will contain HTML such as paragraphs, lists or anything else, so we add that HTML within each panel per loop iteration with `${el.lastElementChild.innerHTML}`
   * Both accordions and tabs have `aria-controls` on the trigger which creates the programmatic relationship between the trigger and its corresponding panel, via an ID reference.
 Tabpanels have an accessible name and accordions can too, so we will use `aria-labelledby` and refer to its corresponding button element, so each panels' accessible name becomes that of its controlling button, as it references that ID.
 I have added these common attributes here, as they will never change